 Many people avoid looking for things that make them uncomfortable.
 If you are like me, you will find it difficult to look for spiders and their webs or trails.
 I usually focus on flower hunting and have found that many insects will photobomb my flower snapshots.

 It's easiest and safest to get close to a bee or wasp when it's feeding on a flower.
 If they are flying purposefully, I would avoid them.
 Definitely stay well out of the path of a swarm.

 - Clear sunlight is the best for bringing out the gold and black colours.
 It's also good lighting to help capture the details of bees' fur.

 - Dawn and dusk, while good for colour depth, may not provide enough light to capture flying insects.
 These insects are usually active when flowers are open and displaying their pollen.
 Many flowers only open after some time in bright sunlight.

 - Converting a colour photo of a bee or wasp into sepia or black-and-white will bring out details that are normally hidden, especially their delicate wings.
 Play with the light and shadow settings in your image processing software to find the best level of detail.

 How to Photograph Ants

 Ants are scavengers, there are often groups around a food source, and sometimes they will try to pull it in all directions at once.
-Some ants will take whole leaves, twigs, or bits and pieces back to their nest as food or to construct a shelter.
+Some ants will take whole leaves, twigs, or bits and pieces back to their nest as food or building materials for shelter.
 You can capture some interesting and amusing photos if you have such ants in your area!

 - Ants are often not in easily accessible places.
 Sometimes they wander up tree trunks, so being able to zoom in to get a closer (detailed) shot is useful.
 Unfortunately, my camera is not very good at zoomed macro shots, and I'm not very good at holding the camera still enough.